FifeXLtd/compactMediaPlayer/README.md

 compactMediaPlayer

 A interface for loading a thumbnail graphic/splash screen and playing a video file on button press (in loop).

 As this is designed to run all day long, I suggest you boot the pi in terminal auto-login to save on memory(especially on pi zero2)
 Two step instruction for installation:

+compactMediaPlayer will encounter 3 different situations:

+    1 - There is no USB connected: this will load the default files from the home directory 2 - There is a USB connected, but it is unregistered(new): this will go detected and a system remount will occur forcing a reboot
+    3 - There is a USB connected, and it is registered: this will load the USB files on boot no problem.

+For installation I suggest you start with a clean flash of an existing Raspberry Pi OS.
+I used the 1.1GB RPI legacy (with desktop enviroment).

+[INSTALLATION]

 1 - Copy install.txt, video.mp4, thumbnail.jpg & audio.mp3 onto a removable drive and paste inside the home directory of a Raspberry Pi (/home/pi/).
 Remove drive when you are done.